Ethics Review Board – Faculties of Science and Geosciences

 Your research plan will specify what information about your study you will make available to participants and their parents/legal representatives.
 It will also describe how you will seek informed consent.

-Please note that, according to the WMO, non-therapeutic scientific research with minors is only allowed if it involves research that cannot be carried out other than with that group of persons, and whose risks are negligible (see also the CCMO website: http://www.ccmo.nl/).
+Please note that, according to the Medical Research Involving Human Subjects Act (WMO), non-therapeutic scientific research with minors is only allowed if it involves research that cannot be carried out other than with that group of persons, and whose risks are negligible (see also the CCMO website: http://www.ccmo.nl/).
 In the WMO, persons aged under 16 are minors (in the Netherlands; check the list for regulations in other European countries).

 4. What is the retention period for my research data?